melodyyu754/belgium-doc-tracker/content/team_posts/phase3.md

 It multiplies the input vector with the line of best fit vector (coefficients) to get the predicted value (estimated events per capita).

 ![alt text](https://i.imgur.com/aR7LPxs.png)
+Residual vs. Index: I did not notice much of a pattern in the residuals so I believe the no autocorrelation assumption can be met.
 ![alt text](https://i.imgur.com/DD4HUpK.png)
+Residual vs. Public Trust Percentage: Most of the residuals are centered around 0 but there are a few outliers in which my model underpredict when public trust percentage is high.
+This could be due to not having enough training data that included high public trust percentages.
 ![alt text](https://i.imgur.com/pkilmdV.png)
+Residuals vs GDP per Capita: Most of the residuals are centered around 0 but there is 1 outlier in which my model underpredict when gdp per capita is extremely above average.
+This could be due to not having enough training data that included very high gdp per capita values.
 ![alt text](https://i.imgur.com/y5MpPHv.png)
+Residuals vs Western: Since this feature is categorical, it makes sense that the residuals are only scattered at x = 0 and x = 1 and are centered around 0.
 ![alt text](https://i.imgur.com/pukWP8W.png)
+Residuals vs Asia: Since this feature is categorical, it makes sense that the residuals are only scattered at x = 0 and x = 1.
+While most of the residuals are centered around 0 for the residuals where x = 0 above and below 0 on the y axis, the spread of residuals is much wider when predicting a country to be not asian vs asian.
+This could be due to a training data imbalance of not having as many Asian countries information.
 ![alt text](https://i.imgur.com/t9JbJBF.png)
+Residuals vs South America: Since this feature is categorical, it makes sense that the residuals are only scattered at x = 0 and x = 1.
+While most of the residuals are centered around 0 for the residuals where x = 0, there are more residuals below 0 than above 0 where x = 1 which means my model is underpredicting.
+This could be due to a training data imbalance not having as many South American countries information.
 ![alt text](https://i.imgur.com/dJqL43P.png)
+Residuals vs Public Trust x GDP per Capita: Most of the residuals are centered around 0 but there are 3 outliers where public trust x gdp per capita are very high and my model underpredicts.
+This makes sense as a similiar relationship was shown in the residuals vs GDP per Capita graph, showing that GDP per Capita influences the residuals behavior in this graph.

 ### ML Model 2 and Explanation